TVB Jade: Mainland China

 Due to the needs of reform and opening up, TVB Jade was broadcast by some cable providers in Guangdong in the 1990s, and officially obtained the right to broadcast legally in Guangdong Province in September 2004.
 After ATV Home stopped broadcasting, TVB Jade became the only overseas Cantonese TV channel that could legally broadcast in Guangdong Province.

 Some programmes broadcast on TVB Jade are censored by Guangdong authorities (like some pre-2020 RTHK-produced political and current affairs programmes, "sensitive" news clips, or TVB dramas that were banned by the mainland authorities) and they insert some entertainment programmes, localized advertisements or the Hong Kong Government's promotional clips instead.
-Since January 2025, TVB has taken over the handling of advertising on the Guangdong Province feed.

 During the "National Day of Mourning", access to TVB channels (Jade and Pearl) was blocked and some cable providers in Guangdong switched their Jade and Pearl feeds to CCTV-1, but Guangdong Cable only blocked Jade's and Pearl's entertainment programmes and advertisements.